beto4444/beto4444/README.md

 ###

-<p align="left">My name is Bartłomiej Stępniewski and I am a student of Computer Science and Intelligent Systems at AGH University of Science and Technology.<br><br>In the last time I have made few interesting projects:<br>1.
+My name is Bartłomiej Stępniewski and I am a student of Computer Science and Intelligent Systems at AGH University of Science and Technology.<br><br>In the last time I have made few interesting projects:<br>1.
 Created in Java programming language "GRAPHen" designed for generating and visualising graphs(with my fellow from University),<br>2.
 Created the epidemic simulator, also with my two buddys from Uni,<br>3.
-Created myself the AI model which distinguish reviews as positive or negative<br><br>See below!</p>
+Created myself the AI model which distinguish reviews as positive or negative<br><br>See below!

 ###